Updated February 24, 2026

 You DO have a backup system in place, right?

-Last week, I decided I would reconnect with a couple of clients who have not been very active in their website.
+I recently decided I would reconnect with a couple of clients who have not been very active in their website.
 They have not made any changes to it in 2-3 years, nor had they been in touch with me to make any changes to it.
 Prior to contacting these clients, I thought I would stop by their sites to see what recommendations I had for them.
 Imagine my shock when I discovered that both sites had been hacked in the past couple of weeks!

-One site had another entire WordPress site installed to another directory, so the hackers could just give out their own URL, such as www.yoursite.com/hackersite.
-They just moved right in and set up house!
-Another site, had thousands of html pages added to just about every folder in the site (see image, right) and were selling everything from shoes to purses, to sunglasses, jewelry….you name it.
-In both cases, the PHP files had been altered to essentially break the client’s site, and they were now just giving out their own URLs t sell their stuff.
+The other site, had thousands of html pages added to just about every folder in the site (see image) and were selling everything from shoes to purses, to sunglasses, jewelry….you name it.
+In both cases, the PHP files had been altered to essentially break the client’s site, and they were now just giving out their own URLs to sell their stuff.
 Too cheap to pay the $70 a year for their own hosting I guess.

 So what can you do to help prevent attacks on your most valuable marketing tool?